-- a plumber licence registered with the Victorian Building Authority for gas fitting and water supply classes - an electrician licence registered with Energy Safe Victoria or a Restricted Electrical Worker registered by Energy Safe Victoria with suitable training in water heating appliances (where wiring work is undertaken)
+- a plumber licence registered with the Victorian Building Authority for gas fitting and water supply classes - an electrician licence registered with Energy Safe Victoria or a Restricted Electrical Worker registered by Energy Safe Victoria with suitable training in water heating appliances - relevant refrigerant handling licence issued by the Australian Refrigerant Council when handling fluorocarbon refrigerants covered by the Ozone Protection and Synthetic Greenhouse Gas

-relevant refrigerant handling licence issued by the Australian Refrigerant Council when handling fluorocarbon refrigerants covered by the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 (Cth).
-See Arctick website for detail of type of licenses required depending on type of work to be carried out.
+Management Act 1989 (Cth).
+Visit the Arctick website for details on the of types of licenses required depending on the work being carried out.